What Is Phubbing and How Is It Ruining Your Relationship

 3. Emotional disconnect

-If they feel like their partner is prioritizing their cell phone over a person, they may start to feel alone and excluded.
-Also, phubbers may spend a lot of time on social media and fall into a comparison trap.
+If they feel like their partner is prioritizing their cell phone over someone, they may feel alone and excluded.
+Also, phubbers may spend much time on social media and fall into a comparison trap.

 Comparing their relationship to other couples on Facebook or Instagram may lead to low relationship satisfaction.
-Phubbing might help you connect with people who are far away from you through texts or emails.
+Phubbing might help you connect with people far from you through texts or emails.

 But, it can be quite damaging to your in-person interaction with your partner, which can cause a rift in your relationship.
-Lots of research has been done on the impact of phubbing on people’s mental health and relationships.
+Much research has been done on the impact of phubbing on people’s mental health and relationships.

 4. Poor communication